Third Macedonian War: Lucius Aemilius' campaign

-Plutarch wrote that Perseus did not realise what was going on because Aemilius remained in his position quietly, whereas Livy did not state this about Perseus and gave an account of Aemilius giving two battles to keep Perseus distracted from the covert operation.
+Plutarch wrote that Perseus did not know about these movements, because Aemilius remained in his position quietly.
+Livy did not state this about Perseus and gave an account of Aemilius opening two battles to keep Perseus distracted from the covert operation.
 Both authors wrote that a Cretan deserter informed Perseus, who sent 2,000 Macedonians and 10,000 mercenaries to Pythium.
 In Plutarch's account they went to occupy the mountain passes.
-Livy's account implies that they were sent to the pass Nasica was to attack.
-He also wrote that the pass was guarded by 5,000 Macedonian troops.
+Livy's account implies that they were sent to the pass Nasica was to attack, then guarded by 5,000 Macedonian troops.
 He added that Nasica said that the steep descent would have been so unguarded that it would have been taken without trouble had it not been for the deserter.
-Both authors noted that Polybius (in a lost part of book 29 of his Histories) stated that Nasica attacked when they were asleep but Nasica wrote (in the mentioned letter) that there was a tough fight, that he killed a Thracian mercenary who had engaged him and that their leader disgracefully threw away his armour and cloak and fled.
-The Romans pursued the enemy down to the plain.
+Both authors noted that Polybius (in a lost part of book 29 of his Histories) stated that Nasica attacked when they were asleep, but that Nasica wrote (in that letter) that in a tough fight he had killed a Thracian mercenary and that their leader disgracefully threw away his armour and cloak and fled.
+The Romans pursued the enemy to the plain.

-Livy gave an account of battles fought by the River Elpius.
+Livy described battles fought by the River Elpius.
 Aemilius offered battle in the morning of the day after Nasica's departure.
 The ground of the river bed was over a mile wide and uneven, which hindered the heavy infantry.
-The Macedonians hurled javelins and rocks from their rampart and the turrets.
+The Macedonians hurled javelins and rocks from their rampart.
 Aemilius withdrew at noon.
-He engaged in battle again the next morning and withdrew later than the day before.
-On the third morning, he went to the lowest part of the camp, “as if intending to attempt a passage through an entrenchment which stretched down to the sea …” The rest of this passage is lost.

-After the defeat at the Pythian mountains, Perseus was unsure as what had to be done.
-He withdrew to Pydna, pitching camp in the plain, between the rivers Aeson and Leucus, which had been made shallow by the heat of the summer, but still deep enough to trouble the Romans.
+He attacked again the next morning and withdrew later than the day before.
+On the third morning, he went to the lowest part of the camp, "as if intending to attempt a passage through an entrenchment which stretched down to the sea …” The rest of this passage is lost.
+After the defeat at the Pythian mountains, Perseus withdrew to Pydna, pitching camp in the plain between the rivers Aeson and Leucus, shallow in the summer, but still deep enough to trouble the Romans.
 The even ground was favourable for the phalanx.
-There were hills to which the light infantry could withdraw after harassing the enemy to attack again.
+The light infantry could withdraw to nearby hills after harassing the enemy and then to attack again.